EmperorMew/unstoppable_spam_bot/README.md

 # :zap: Unstoppable Spam Bot :zap:

 The only way to stop this, in my experience, is to physically block the number.
+Which is ineffective because the scripts can utilize infinite numbers.

 # :floppy_disk: Installation
 ```